Skip to Content

 • Preheat oven to 400°F.

-• Add the eggs and vanilla paste in increments and mix together until incorporated.
+• Gradually add eggs and vanilla paste, mixing until incorporated.

 Notes